migvf/carto-miguel-vaamonde-test/README.md

 ### Testing
 This application has some Unit test defined with Jest.
 Only as an example ( I did not have enough time to create more, sorry)
-* you can run dev executing npm test
+* you can run them executing npm test

 This application was also tested using some postman runners.
 Please check the collection provided.
 It is available inside /test/postman.